mysociety/alaveteli/doc/INSTALL.md

     sudo gem1.8 install bundler

-Now bundler can then handle the rest of our dependency installation:

-    bundle install --deployment

-Note that the part of the `bundle install` that compiles `xapian-full` takes a *long* time!

 # Install mySociety libraries

 You will also want to install mySociety's common ruby libraries and the Rails